aisaacn/ECE434/hw06/ReadMe.md

 repeatedly ran a make and make clean to compile and subsequently remove a simple Hello World c script.
 It appears that the RT kernel has a higher initialization cost, but performs better over time.

+## Prof. Yoder's comments

+Answer look good, but I think 4 and 6 are swapped.
+The RT plot in histintense.png doesn't seem as bounded as it should be.
+Could be you had a heaver load than others.

+Late: 1
+Grade:  9/10